DarthFeder/DiscoveryCraft/README.md

 - A way of liquidizing bedrock to get to the ore underneath.

-- Tiers of teloscopes for star-gazing.
+- Tiers of telescopes for star-gazing.

 - Tiers of microscopes for bacteria-gazing.